RobinHYuan/Baccarat-Engine/README.md

 ## 4 How to Play Baccarat:

-There are various versions of Baccarat, but we will focus on the simplest, called Punto Banco.The following text will describe the algorithm in sufficient detail for completing this lab
+There are various versions of Baccarat, but we will focus on the simplest, called Punto Banco.
+The following text will describe the algorithm in sufficient detail for completing this lab

 ###  Tabele 4.1 (Score Conversion) :